PropellerAero/eks-example/README.md

 ## Getting Started

-Before you begin you will need to make sure that you have the [aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed.
+Before you begin you will need to make sure that you have the latest [AWS CLI](https://aws.amazon.com/cli/) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed.
 Install iam-authenticator, kubectl

 To enable Google SSO you will need to [create OAuth credentials](https://developers.google.com/identity/protocols/OpenIDConnect) if you do not already have some.
 Your redirect URI will depend on the root domain you use to configure your cluster.
 You will also need to create an [OIDC identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html) for your Google account.